 Another approach to creating terrains is to use an editor to create the RAW file which is a 13 channel texture in which the first three channels (values 0-255) are used to store height (red channel), a multiplier (blue) and the sea level (green; normally 20 m in Kitely and set in the client).
-The multiplier is applied as channel 1 * multiplier / 128 so the maximum height is 256 m.
+Other channels are used to store parcel information etc. The multiplier is applied as channel 1 * multiplier / 128 so the maximum height is about 512 m.
 Note that very high mountains and steep slopes tend to look sub-optimal and imported mesh may be a better option.
 Again, Kitely Market has suitable products for cliffs and world surrounds.

-While you can create, view and edit RAW files in various image editors (including plugins for The Gimp and Blender), the less artistically inclined can use a program such as L3DT or Terragen to generate semi-random terrain for subsequent modification.
+While you can create, view and edit RAW files in various image and mesh editors, including PhotoShop and Blender, the less artistically inclined can use a program such as L3DT, Terragen or TerreSculptor to generate semi-random terrain for subsequent modification.

 - L3DT standard: http://www.bundysoft.com/L3DT/downloads/standard.php

 - Terragen 4 (no terrain export in free version): http://planetside.co.uk/free-downloads/terragen-4-free-download/